 Good quality youth programs provide recreational and diversionary programs that keep young people busy, engaged and out of trouble.
 Such programs provide a supported and safe environment where young people have access to assistance with referrals and support, they also provide fun and access to new skills.
 Good youth programs work closely with local stakeholders to shape program activities, they are often major employers of local staff and they coordinate with schools to encourage and support school attendance.

-This map shows aspects of youth programs that CAYLUS has played some role in pulling together.
-It is not a comprehensive map of services/ resources in the region.
+This map shows the main youth program providers in remote communities.
+It is not a comprehensive map of services and resources in the region.

 Mural Project at Ali Curung